-Please upload your poster presentation at least 48 hours before your session as described in the “Material Upload”.
+Please upload your poster presentation at least 48 hours before the start of the conference as described in the “Material Upload”.
 The maximum file size is 50 MB.

 Each author will have a usable area that is approximately 2 m height x 1 m width (Portrait Format).
+We recommend to use A0 format.
 The posters are free standing and with a grey background.

 - Material can be mounted to the poster with Blu Tack which will be provided at the conference.
 Velcro is also allowed, but authors must provide their own Velcro fasteners.

 - Authors should provide a poster title using letters large enough to be legible at ~ 3 m (10 feet).
 The title will be displayed at the top of the mounting board and will contain the authors’ names and affiliations.